Agnès Paquet

 • Varieties: Pinot Noir, Chardonnay, Aligoté

-• Vinification: Indigenous yeast fermentation, aged in stainless steel tanks and barrel, proportions and duration varies by cuvée and vintage.
+• Vinification: Ambient yeast fermentation, aged in stainless steel tanks and barrels, proportions and duration varies by cuvée and vintage.

 Biography